Neka67/boringifier/REPORT.md

 ## 4. Challenges

-- **Rule collisions are invisible until tested.** Our safety rule and our length rule contradicted each other and we only discovered it because the test set contained a real safety headline.
-[Add anything else your build hit here.]
+- **Rule collisions are invisible until tested.** Our safety rule and our length rule contradicted each other, and we only discovered it because the test set happened to contain a real safety headline.
+Neither rule is wrong alone; the conflict exists only in the narrow set of titles both apply to, which is exactly the set a small test suite is most likely to miss.
+The precedence is now stated explicitly in the prompt rather than left to the model.

-- **Browser-to-API calls.** Calling the API directly from a static page requires an explicit browser-access header; without it the request fails as a CORS error that reads like a network fault.
+- **A thinking model on a task that needs no thinking.** Gemini 3.x reasons before it answers — `thinking_level` defaults to `medium` — and those reasoning tokens are drawn from the same `maxOutputTokens` budget as the reply itself.
+On a large batch the model can therefore spend its entire budget thinking and return an empty candidate with `finishReason: MAX_TOKENS`, which presents as a broken response rather than an exhausted allowance.
+Rewriting a headline requires no deliberation, so we set `thinkingLevel: "low"` and made the retry double the token budget, so a batch that ran out gets a genuinely different second attempt instead of failing identically twice.

+- **A key that could not be sent at all.** Pasting an API key copied out of a chat window failed before any request left the browser, with `String contains non ISO-8859-1 code point`.
+HTTP header values must be Latin-1, and the copied text carried typographic quotes and a zero-width space introduced by the application it came from — characters invisible in a password field.
+The input now strips everything outside printable ASCII and rewrites the field, so what the user sees is what is actually sent.

+- **Serving the page.** The application is a single static file, but it cannot simply be double-clicked: opened from `file://` the page has a null origin and the API call is refused as a CORS failure, which reads like a network fault rather than a permissions one.
+It must be served over `http://localhost`.
+A proxy path is kept in the code for the case where the direct browser call is blocked outright.

 - **Batching.** A feed contains 20–40 titles.
 Sending one request per title made the interface unusable; batching the whole feed into a single request with a JSON array response was necessary for the tool to feel instant.
+The reply is validated field by field before anything is rendered, and a malformed batch falls back to the original titles rather than a partial render.

-- **Testing revealed cases we had not designed for.** [Insert the failure log from your 20-title test run — real examples are stronger than this placeholder.]
+- **Testing revealed cases we had not designed for.** [20-title run — paste the table from test_run.md here, then two or three sentences on what broke and what you changed.]

 ## 5. Ethical evaluation